 With the help of Amy Bertsch, researcher at the Office of Historic Alexandria, I had little trouble obtaining Ashby’s obituary and locating his daughter Anna, who had never seen the photograph.
-My interview with her follows on the next page.
+See my interview with her below.

 On this late spring day, across the Potomac from Washington, Ashby Aurelius Corbin was about to celebrate his 14th birthday.
 He was in born in Alexandria on July 2, 1897, the son Edward Corbin and Regina Lyons.
 They had married in 1891, and by 1909, they had lost three of their first seven children.
 In the 1910 census, Edward was listed as working in an iron foundry, 17-year-old daughter Jeannette was a basket maker, and Eugene and Ashby, 15 and 13, worked at the glass factory.

 Ashby married Elizabeth Simpson in 1919, and they had five children.
 Elizabeth passed away in January of 1935, and their youngest child, Agnes, died less than 10 months later.
 In February 1936, Ashby married Elizabeth Pullen, and they had one child.
 Ashby died on December 26, 1945, at the age of 48.

 Edited interview with Anna Corbin Dodson, daughter of Ashby Corbin, conducted by Joe Manning (JM), on February 6, 2009.

 JM: How did you react when you saw the photo of your father?

 AD: If I had stumbled over it, I would have known right away who it was.
 There was a nephew of his that I took a lot of pictures of when I was a teenager, and this photo of Daddy looks a lot like that young man.